syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 ## Manually generate Columns

 SfDatagrid also allows you to define the columns manually by adding the GridColumn objects to the `SfDatagrid.Columns` collection.
-In case if you want only the manually defined columns to be in view, then you can achieve it by setting the `SfDatagrid.AutoGenerateColumns` property to false.
+In case if you want only the manually defined columns to be in view, then you can achieve it by setting the `SfDatagrid.AutoGenerateColumns` property to `false`.
 There are different types of columns available in SfDatagrid and you can create any column based on your requirements from both XAML and code.

 The following code example illustrates about creating columns manually in SfDatagrid